scylladb/cassandra-test-and-deploy/README.md

 A framework for running and automating Scylla/Cassandra stress tests on Amazon EC2.

-This repository contains Ansible playbooks and scripts for running Scylla/Cassandra performance tests on EC2 with multiple DB servers and multiple cassandra-stress loaders, as well as adding, stopping and starting nodes.
+This repository contains Ansible playbooks and scripts for running Scylla/Cassandra **multi region** performance tests on EC2 with multiple DB servers and multiple cassandra-stress loaders, as well as adding, stopping and starting nodes.

 ### Introduction
 The following will compare Scylla cluster to Cassandra cluster performance on EC2, using 6 loader servers